 Lather, rinse & repeat. . . but keep it interesting

-Use a social media scheduling tool like Socialdraft.
+Use a social media scheduling tool.
 This will allow you to control how often and when your content publishes on different platforms.
 It will also help you to control the messaging that you use to drive people to click through to your blog.
 Finding a group of like-minded blogging friends will allow you to intensify your SEO efforts by generating a measure of buzz around your content.
 Don’t be afraid to ask people to share your content, and always be generous with your own time in the blogging community.
 Sharing content from others and judicious use of @mentions and comments can go a long way towards building interest in your future content and support from fellow bloggers.